CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

     PermissionError: [Errno 13] Permission denied: '/nltk_data'
     ```

-    That gets solved in a similar way:
+    That gets solved in the same way:

     ```diff
     @@ -145,4 +155,6 @@